bormaxi8080/osint-timeline/DRAFT.md

 Sloggo.
 Minimal RFC 5424 syslog collector and viewer based on DuckDB.
 Runs as a single, resource-friendly process: https://github.com/phare/sloggo/

 ProxSave.
 Backup tool for Proxmox PBS & PVE System Files with advanced features and notifications: https://github.com/tis24dev/proxsave

+Vulnhuntr leverages the power of LLMs to automatically create and analyze entire code call chains starting from remote user input and ending at server output for detection of complex, multi-step, security-bypassing vulnerabilities that go far beyond what traditional static code analysis tools are capable of performing: https://github.com/protectai/vulnhuntr?tab=readme-ov-file

 StartOS is an open source Linux distribution optimized for running a personal server.
 It facilitates the discovery, installation, network configuration, service configuration, data backup, dependency management, and health monitoring of self-hosted software services: https://github.com/Start9Labs/start-os